ingus-t/ML-AI/README.md

 (I really want to have a working slack app tomorrow... but :blush: )
 * 100 page ML book by Andriy Burkov, read section 6: Neural networks and deep learning.
 * Planet-Earth study group - searched for images for the Smog detection dataset.
 The first dataset I´m creating. :slightly_smiling_face:
-@Yemi @Alejandro Galindo @Dumeer @Arka @Stark @Droid @George Christopoulos @Sayed Maheen Basheer @Frida @Berenice @Dharmendra Choudhary @Sadmi Bouhafs @Taimur Zahid - Keep being awesome and making this community so great! :penguin_dance: :party-dinosaur:

 ## Day 21
-* Book reading club, virtual meeting #3, about the paper ¨Generative adversarial nets¨ by Ian J. Goodfellow.
-Thanks @Dharmendra Choudhary and @Nicolas Araque for organizing! :slightly_smiling_face:
+* Book reading club, virtual meeting #3, about the paper ¨Generative adversarial nets¨ by Ian J. Goodfellow. :slightly_smiling_face:
 And everyone else for participating!
-Now we need to build some GANs :slightly_smiling_face: @Droid @Sarah Majors @Sayed Maheen Basheer  @Abhishek Tandon  @Sankalp Dayal @Nirupama Singh
+Now we need to build some GANs :slightly_smiling_face:
 * 100 page ML book by Andriy Burkov, read section  5 - basic practice (feature engineering, one-hot encoding, binning, confusion matrix etc.)
 * Work on my Slack App project, built a node.js web service, now I need to connect it to my Slack app :slightly_smiling_face:.
 And first stage of this project will be complete.

 ## Day 20
 * Study group Novice-AI virtual meeting #1.
-Thank you @Stark for organizing, and @ayivima for the Python questions on the channel :) And everyone who attended, it was nice to meet you :)
+Thank you organizers, and everyone who attended, it was nice to meet you :)
-@Michael Sheinman @Eman @cibaca @Shudipto Trafder @Rosa Paccotacya @Agata [OR, USA] @Sayed Maheen Basheer @Olivia  @Aarthi Alagammai  @Poornima Venkatraman @SANMITRA
 * _The Hundred Page Machine Learning Book_ by Andriy Burkov, sections: 3 - Fundamental algorithms, 4 - Anatomy of a learning algorithm.
 This book is really like a vocabulary for ML.
 Not sure who recommended this to me, but - thank you! :)
 * Work on my slack app (AMA question search), I decided to switch to a node.js web service.
-@Aisha Javed thanks for the encouragement! :)

 ## Day 19
 * AMA with Robert Wagner from OpenMined